-The Inspiring Story of Chris Moneymaker, 2003 WSOP to today
+The Story of Chris Moneymaker, 2003 WSOP Champion

 Chris Moneymaker is the aptly named (yes, that’s his real name) winner of the 2003 World Series of Poker Main Event.
 He is largely credited with helping to start the online poker and World Series of Poker mania.
 Moneymaker exemplified the everyday poker-playing dreamer who is long on hopes but short on money and experience.

 The fact is that Chris had absolutely no live tournament experience walking into the WSOP and walked out a poker World Champion.
 The first of the Poker Stars trio of Champs, Moneymaker turned a humble $39 satellite at the online poker site into a $2.5 million win at the Main Event against a then-record 839 players.